nindate/mlzoomcamp-capstone-project/README.md

 docker ps -a
 ```

 8. Test sending some sample data to the web service and see the results.
 For this you can use the request.py script provided as part of this repo, which has some sample data points and can make a request to the Web app service.
-Run the script request.py to send a request to the web service running inside the docker container
+Ensure you have activated the virtual environment as explained in [4.
+Virtual environment and package dependencies](#venv).
+Run the script request.py to send a request to the web service running inside the docker container.

 ```
 python request.py